CAS: 9001-63-2 | EC No.: 3.2. 1.17

 Food: Increasing shelf-life, reducing spoilage, and bioactive packaging

-The food industry has taken advantage of the natural antimicrobial properties of LYSOZYME, incorporating it into processing methods and using it as a preservative.
-Bioseutica® has developed LYSOLAC®, LYSOVIN, and LYSOBIER®, formulations of LYSOZYME tailored to cheesemaking, winemaking, and beer brewing.
+The food industry has taken advantage of LYSOZYME's natural antimicrobial properties, incorporating it into processing methods and using it as a preservative.
+Bioseutica® has developed LYSOLAC®, LYSOVIN™, and LYSOBIER®, formulations of LYSOZYME tailored to cheesemaking, winemaking, and beer brewing.
 These are highly cost-effective approaches to protecting these precious products from spoilage, increasing their shelf-life, reliability of quality, and yield.

-Lysozyme can also be an effective antimicrobial preservative for fresh fruits, seafood, vegetables, fresh meats, processed meats, sushi, and noodles.
+Lysozyme can also be an effective antimicrobial preservative for dairy products, yogurt16, fresh fruits, seafood, vegetables, fresh meats, processed meats, sushi, and noodles.
 This property has also been utilized in bioactive packaging, providing a protective coating that increases shelf-life and preserves the quality of packaged foods.

 Lysozyme, when integrated into PVOH (polyvinyl alcohol) films, extends the release of antimicrobials, effectively inhibiting microbial activity.
 The introduction of lysozyme into whey protein films hinders the growth of Listeria monocytogenes in salmon.
 In zein-based films, lysozyme inhibits Lactobacillus plantarum and Bacillus subtilis' growth.
 Moreover, when lysozyme is injected into zein-film in combination with EDTA, it enhances the antimicrobial effectiveness against the Gram-negative bacteria Escherichia coli, resulting in an extended duration of food shelf life2.